-We meet with Wes, the owner, and Lisa, the taproom manager.
+We meet with Wes, the owner.
 I order a flight of four beers, and we sit down on the patio.
 Wes joins us and shares his background, the history of the brewery, and his passion.
 A mechanic by trade, Wes tells us he moved from Dawson Creek to Osoyoos about seven years ago and began homebrewing with a friend almost five years ago.
 Without a craft brewery in Osoyoos, Wes first set out crafting a business plan.
 He wanted to create a spot for people to be together, and he wanted to make beers that were approachable yet different.
 Wes loves golf, which is evident by the décor and theme of the space, the branding, and the crowler labels.

 While opening during the pandemic wasn’t in his business plan, Wes has clearly set out to accomplish the other goals in his plan.
 The vibe is fun and friendly.
 Customers talk to each other across the tables, and you get a sense of the tightness in the community in this space.
 Wes offers a friendly greeting to each set of customers as they walk out onto the patio.
 He is clearly thankful for the community support he’s received to date, telling us that he wouldn’t have survived through the pandemic without the support of locals.